gtambara/encrypted-medical-blockchain/README.md

 >gcc -o exec main.c auxiliar.c -lssl -lcrypto

 I tested the ccode with an Ubuntu Xenial Xerus(16.04) and with a windows 10, so it should be working fine with something different.

+PS: the user interface is in Brazilian Portuguese.